Current loop: Evolution of analogue control signals

 The transition was gradual and has extended into the 21st century, due to the huge installed base of 3–15 psi devices.
 As the operation of pneumatic valves over motorised valves has many cost and reliability advantages, pneumatic actuation is still an industry standard.
 To allow the construction of hybrid systems, where the 4–20 mA is generated by the controller, but allows the use of pneumatic valves, a range of current to pressure (I to P) converters are available from manufacturers.
 These are usually local to the control valve and convert 4–20 mA to 3–15 psi (or 0.2–1.0 bar).
-This signal is then fed to the valve actuator or more commonly, a pneumatic positioner.
+This signal is then fed to the valve actuator or, more commonly, a pneumatic positioner.
 The positioner is a dedicated controller which has a mechanical linkage to the actuator movement.
 This ensures that problems of friction are overcome and the valve control element moves to the desired position.
 It also allows the use of higher air pressures for valve actuation.

 With the development of cheap industrial micro-processors, "smart" valve positioners have become available since the mid-1980s and are very popular for new installations.
 These include an I to P converter, plus valve position and condition monitoring.
 These latter are fed back over the current loop to the controller, using protocols such as HART.

 Long circuits

-Analog current loops were historically occasionally carried between buildings by dry pairs in telephone cables leased from the local telephone company.
+Analogue current loops were historically occasionally carried between buildings by dry pairs in telephone cables leased from the local telephone company.
 4–20 mA loops were more common in the days of analog telephony.
 These circuits require end-to-end direct current (DC) continuity, and unless a dedicated wire pair was hardwired, their use ceased with the introduction of semiconductor switching.
 DC continuity is not available over a microwave radio, optical fibre, or a multiplexed telephone circuit connection.

 Basic DC circuit theory shows that the current is the same all along the line.
 It was common to see 4–20 mA circuits that had loop lengths in miles or circuits working over telephone cable pairs that were longer than ten thousand feet end-to-end.
 There are still legacy systems in place using this technology.
-In Bell System circuits, voltages up to 125 VDC were employed.
+In Bell System circuits, voltages up to 125 V DC were employed.